fusecodecamp2017/MobileRealTimeChat/README.md

 6. Add the ability to view photos
 7. Add the ability to share your location
 8. Add the ability to view photos
+9. Add Hide/Show functionality for the photos and location buttons